 To view the total number of cards in each column, move the pointer over the corresponding column in the progress indicator.
 The number of cards in each swimlane is displayed on the right side of the swimlane.

-If you have enabled the Estimation Field setting, the board displays the total estimation for all of the cards at the top of the board.
+If you have enabled the Estimation Field setting, the board displays the total estimation for all the cards at the top of the board.
 The presentation varies based on the data type of the custom field that is used to estimate the time that is required to complete a task.

 This example shows estimations in ideal days.
-The total estimation for all of the cards in each swimlane is displayed on the right side of the swimlane.
+The total estimation for all the cards in each swimlane is displayed on the right side of the swimlane.

 Tracking Your Progress